MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/payroll/PTOManager.md

 Use **Accruals for Employee Based On** to select which hire date the accruals are based on.
 These button options allow the user to select if he or she wants to base the employee accruals and waiting periods off of the employee **Hire Date** or **Adjusted Hire Date**.
 This selection affects all employees company-wide.

-These dates can be found on the Employee Card
+These dates can be found on the Employee Card:

-•	Adjusted Hire Date
+- Adjusted Hire Date

     Select Adjusted Hire Date to base all employees’ accruals and waiting periods on the employee adjusted hire date.
     Note: Using the Adjusted Hire Date is a good option for users who would like to base all employees’ accruals and waiting periods on the same date, such as July 1st.

-•	Hire Date
+- Hire Date

     Select Hire Date to base all employees’ accruals and waiting periods on the employee hire date.

 Update Vacation Calendar with Payroll PTO Events Select the Update Vacation Calendar with Payroll PTO Events to have the system automatically create an absence entry for the HR Vacation Calendar when a payroll is processed.
 The entry will indicate whether the event was for vacation or sick leave.
 This feature is available only when HR is installed and registered.

 Select the **Year End Closing using PTO Utility** check box to process vacation and sick time maximums from the PTO Utilities window for Employee PTO Setup records that are not selected to Calculate on Anniversary Date.
 Do not select the **Year End Closing using PTO Utility** check box to process vacation and sick time maximums during Payroll Year-End Closing for Employee PTO Setup records that are not selected to Calculate on Anniversary Date.

-•	If the ‘Year End Closing using PTO Utility’ option is not marked, when the Payroll year is closed, the user will be asked whether or not he/she wants to ‘apply carry over and reset PTO YTD Amounts’: o	If ‘Continue’ is selected, carry overs will be applied and YTD amounts will be cleared from the Employee PTO Maintenance window. o	If ‘Cancel’ is selected, nothing is cleared or applied.
+- If the ‘Year End Closing using PTO Utility’ option is not marked, when the Payroll year is closed, the user will be asked whether or not he/she wants to ‘apply carry over and reset PTO YTD Amounts’:

+    - If ‘Continue’ is selected, carry overs will be applied and YTD amounts will be cleared from the Employee PTO Maintenance window.
+    - If ‘Cancel’ is selected, nothing is cleared or applied.
-•	If the ‘Year End Closing using PTO Utility’ option is marked, the PTO Utilities window becomes available (Microsoft Dynamics GP >> Tools >> Utilities >> Payroll >> PTO Utilities).
+- If the ‘Year End Closing using PTO Utility’ option is marked, the PTO Utilities window becomes available (Microsoft Dynamics GP >> Tools >> Utilities >> Payroll >> PTO Utilities).
 This allows users to run the PTO Year End process separately from Payroll Year End.

 ### Other Settings Affecting PTO Accruals